The giant in random graphs is almost local

 \subsection{Model definition and results}

-The configuration model is invented by Bollob\'as \cite{Boll80b} in the context of random regular graphs.
-It has the nice property that, when conditioned on being simple, it yields a uniform random graph with the prescribed degree distribution.
-We refer to \citeI{Chapter 7} for a thorough introduction to the model.
+The configuration model has the nice property that, when conditioned on being simple, it yields a uniform random graph with the prescribed degree distribution.
+We refer to \citeI{Chapter 7} for an extensive introduction.

-\paragraph{\bf Model definition and assumptions} Fix an integer $n$ that will denote the number of vertices in the random graph.
+\paragraph{\bf Model definition and assumptions.} Fix an integer $n$ that will denote the number of vertices in the random graph.
 Consider a sequence of degrees $\bfdit=(d_i)_{i\in[n]}$.
 Without loss of generality, we assume throughout this paper that $d_j\geq 1$ for all $j\in [n]$, since when $d_j=0$, vertex $j$ is isolated and can be removed from the graph.
-We assume that the total degree \eqn{ \ell_n=\sum_{j\in [n]} d_j } is even.
+We assume that the total degree $ \ell_n=\sum_{j\in [n]} d_j $ is even.

-To construct the multigraph where vertex $j$ has degree $d_j$ for all $j\in [n]$, we have $n$ separate vertices and incident to vertex $j$, we have $d_j$ half-edges.
+To construct the multi-graph where vertex $j$ has degree $d_j$ for all $j\in [n]$, we have $n$ separate vertices and incident to vertex $j$, we have $d_j$ half-edges.
 We number the half-edges in an arbitrary order from $1$ to $\ell_n$, and start by randomly connecting the first half-edge with one of the $\ell_n-1$ remaining half-edges.
-Once paired, two half-edges form a single edge of the multigraph, and the half-edges are removed from the list of half-edges that need to be paired.
+Once paired, two half-edges form a single edge of the multi-graph, and the half-edges are removed from the list of half-edges that need to be paired.